aitoroses/floxide/docs/getting-started/error-handling.md

-# Error Handling in Flowrs
+# Error Handling in Floxide

-This guide explains how to handle errors effectively in the Flowrs framework.
+This guide explains how to handle errors effectively in the Floxide framework.

 ## Overview

-Flowrs provides a comprehensive error handling system that allows you to:
+Floxide provides a comprehensive error handling system that allows you to:
 - Define custom error types for your nodes
 - Handle errors at different lifecycle phases
 - Implement recovery strategies